browserengineering/book/book/browsersandweb.md

 ==================

 I[^8] have known the web almost all of my adult life.
-Ever since I first encountered the web and its predecessors[^9] in the early 90s, I was fascinated by browsers and the concept of networked user interfaces.
+Ever since I first encountered the web, and its predecessors,[^9] in the early 90s, I was fascinated by browsers and the concept of networked user interfaces.
 When I surfed the web, even in its earliest form, I felt I was seeing the future of computing.
-In some ways, the web and I grew together - for example, in 1995, the year the web went commercial, was the same year I started college; while there I spent a fair amount of time surfing it, and by the time I graduated in 1999, the browser had fueled the famous dot-com speculation gold rush.
+In some ways, the web and I grew together---for example, in 1995, the year the web went commercial, was the same year I started college; while there I spent a fair amount of time surfing it, and by the time I graduated in 1999, the browser had fueled the famous dot-com speculation gold rush.
 The company for